-Oh yes NCAAF
+Oh yes NCAAF Handicappers.. we’re Back!

 SBR Brings you yet another college football betting round up for Saturdays action.
 Free College Football Picks, Locks and betting odds for the best of the games.
 Good luck with your plays!

 Watch SBR TV NCAAF Experts Roundtable Picks and Leans

 First up we have John Ryan and his impressive NCAAF locks.
 The last four weeks, and the ONLY four weeks he has released his College Football 5-pack of 5* Locks, he has produced a 16-9 ATS record for 60% winners.

 These are 5* Locks plays and may include optional money line plays too.
 Here’s to another winning set of five 5* Lock plays.

 Temple at Kent State

-Boston College at Wake
+Boston College at Wake Forest

 Oregon State at UCLA